jordimartinezmath/jordimartinezmath.github.io/index.md

 ## Talks
 **Boston College's graduate student seminar:**
--Algebraic simplicity of homeomorphism groups.
+- Algebraic simplicity of homeomorphism groups.
--Coxeter, Artin and the Salvetti complex.
+- Coxeter, Artin and the Salvetti complex.
--Braid Groups.
+- Braid Groups.
--The Mapping Class Groups of a genus 2 surface.
+- The Mapping Class Groups of a genus 2 surface.

-**HyperboliciTea (informal geometry/topology seminar at Boston College)** -Normal subgroups of mapping class groups.
+**HyperboliciTea (informal geometry/topology seminar at Boston College)**
+- Normal subgroups of mapping class groups.
--The normal closure of classical braid groups in torus braid groups.
+- The normal closure of classical braid groups in torus braid groups.
--The congruence subgroup problem.
+- The congruence subgroup problem.
--Purely pseudo-Anosov normal subgroups of mapping class groups.
+- Purely pseudo-Anosov normal subgroups of mapping class groups.

 ## Teaching